Purpose of this policy

 - subscribe to receive automatic travel advice updates from the Smartraveller website both prior to the excursion and when overseas;

 - review their risk assessment if there are any changes to the DFAT travel advice.
+This will require the Principal to consider whether there is a need to cancel, recall or alter excursion arrangements.

 This table describes the four levels of DFAT travel advice with the required actions and considerations.